 Maple Leafs rebound to even series vs. Blue Jackets

-Auston Matthews scored the go-ahead goal late in the second period and the Toronto Maple Leafs went on to defeat the Columbus Blue Jackets 3-0 on Tuesday afternoon at Toronto.
-Frederik Andersen stopped 20 shots to earn his third career playoff shutout as the Maple Leafs tied the best-of-five playoff qualifying series at one game each.
+Auston Matthews scored the go-ahead goal late in the second period and the Toronto Maple Leafs went on to defeat the Columbus Blue Jackets 3-0 on Tuesday afternoon in Toronto.
+Frederik Andersen stopped 21 shots to earn his third career playoff shutout as the Maple Leafs tied the best-of-five playoff qualifying series at one game each.

 John Tavares added a third-period goal for the Maple Leafs, who dominated play for much of the game.
 Morgan Rielly scored into an empty net at 19:17 of the third with an assist from Matthews.
 Toronto defenseman Jake Muzzin was taken off the ice on a stretcher with 1:52 to play in the game after taking an awkward fall in the Maple Leafs' zone.
 His head appeared to hit the knee of Columbus's Oliver Bjorkstrand as he fell.